 - Bus Conduct Report (For Major Infractions)

 Sycamore school bus drivers are responsible for students riding their buses just as teachers are in charge of their classroom.
-Students are required to obey the driver at all times.
+Students are responsible to obey the driver at all times.
 The privilege of riding the bus is dependent on good behavior and following rules.
 The purpose of these rules is to provide for a safe bus ride for all.
 Bus drivers are required to report any student who violates these rules.
-Violations are reported to the student’s principal or designee who may take away the student’s privilege to ride the bus until such time as permission to ride is reinstated.
-Students who are suspended from riding the bus must be present in school during the period of suspension.
+Violations are reported to the student’s principal or designee who may take away the student’s privilege to ride the bus until such time as permission to rides is reinstated.
+Students who are suspended from riding the bus must be present in school during the period of the suspension.
 Failure to attend school during a period of suspension may result in referral to the county truant officer.

 Passenger Regulations for Riding Sycamore School Buses

 The following regulations apply to all students riding buses.
 The regulations have been categorized either as Minor Infraction or Major Infraction depending on its severity.
 Bus misconduct may also result in school disciplinary action.

 - Excessive and unnecessary noise of any kind

 - Extending any part of the body out of a bus window or yelling out of the window